-You are reveling in the coveted role of guest rather than host this Thanksgiving.
-Even though the stress over creating a perfectly moist turkey and mountains of fluffy mashed potatoes is not yours, you still have a contribution you can make.
-Don't show up to dinner empty-handed – pick up one of these Missouri-made products, a perfect accompaniment to any holiday meal.
+You’re reveling in the coveted role of guest rather than host this Thanksgiving.
+Even though the stress over creating a perfectly moist turkey and mountains of fluffy mashed potatoes is not yours, you can still contribute to the festivities.
+Don’t show up to dinner empty-handed – pick up one of these Missouri-made products, a great accompaniment to any holiday meal.
 Your host will thank you, and perhaps you can score an invite for next year.

 Savory Snacks and Sweets

 Since oven space is often scarce on Thanksgiving Day, it’s best to bring something ready-to-eat, like the winning combination of Backer’s Potato Chips and dip prepared with a mix from Little Pleasures Foods.
 Burger’s Smokehouse offers a variety of Missouri-made cheeses and sausages, perfect for pre-dinner snacking.

 To satisfy the after-dinner sweet tooth, arrive with one (or two or three) of Peggy Jean’s made-from-scratch pies – guaranteed to make you everyone’s favorite dinner guest.
 Almost too beautiful to eat, a signature assortment of Christopher Elbow Chocolates is an impressive way to end a holiday meal.

 Flowers are the ultimate thank-you gift that lasts for days after the dishes are washed and leftovers are devoured.
 Buy fresh-cut stems from Ozark Mountain Flower Truck, found at various locations around Springfield through mid-December, or order online.

 1Canoe2 offers a variety of beautiful-yet-functional gifts, including calendars, planners and home goods.
 To aid with post-holiday clean up, Sammy Soap offers handmade, all-natural soaps and essential oils produced by Missourians with disabilities.